Heisenberg's uncertainty principle in the PTOLEMY project: a theory update: The substrate--tritium interaction potential

 Nonetheless, if more than one tritium atom is present in each nanotube, the recombination is not completely prevented: the energy profiles clearly show a marked potential well for the formation of the molecule as the two atoms get close.
 However, the spin resolved calculations show that the electronic spin ground state of the molecule is the singlet, with null magnetization, while the electronic spin ground state of the separated atoms is the triplet.
 Indeed, when the initial spin configuration of the pair is $S=1$, there is a small barrier that must be overcome in order to form a molecule.
 In particular, if the pair is forced to be in a triplet configuration all the way, our calculation shows the emergence of a $\sim 1$~eV barrier preventing recombination.
 In the next section we discuss how this mechanism could be implemented to prevent dimerization of the \TT.

-Before that, let us give a rough estimate of the amount of tritium that could be stored in carbon nanotubes.\footnote{Assuming a diameter of 10~nm, one can store around $10^{12}$ nanotubes per cm$^2$~\cite{Cavoto:2017otc}.} Assuming that a recombination barrier has been achieved, we see from Figure~\ref{fig:nanotubes} that the minimum distance between tritium atoms is $\sim 3$~\angstrom, leading to a stoichiometric ratio of $\text{C}\!:\!\TT$ of at least $10\!:\!1$ or $20\!:\!1$ (depending on the tube).
+Before that, let us give a rough estimate of the amount of tritium that could be stored in carbon nanotubes.
+Assuming that a recombination barrier has been achieved, we see from Figure~\ref{fig:nanotubes} that the minimum distance between tritium atoms is $\sim 3$~\angstrom, leading to a stoichiometric ratio of $\text{C}\!:\!\TT$ of at least $10\!:\!1$ or $20\!:\!1$ (depending on the tube).
 This implies a gravimetric loading that is an order of magnitude smaller than for graphene, i.e. between 10 and 20 g of tritium per kg of material.